How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 • Enable virtualization (VT) in BIOS/UEFI

-• Close heavy apps (browser tabs, video editing, games)
+• Close heavy apps (too many browser tabs, video editors, other games)

 • Switch graphics mode (DirectX vs OpenGL in emulator settings)